paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 .. hint::

+    Defining a storage path is optional.
 If no storage path is defined for a document, the global `PAPERLESS_FILENAME_FORMAT` is applied.
-    The definition of storage paths is such optional.

 .. caution::

-    If you adjust the format of an existing storage path old document don't get relocated automatically.
+    If you adjust the format of an existing storage path, old documents don't get relocated automatically.
-    You need to run the :ref:`document renamer <utilities-renamer>` to adjust their paths.
+    You need to run the :ref:`document renamer <utilities-renamer>` to adjust their pathes.